Hands joining together over a table symbolizing collective impact and collaboration

 Most nonprofit communications strategies are built for the wrong purpose.

-They are designed to promote programs, attract donors, and maintain social media presence.
+They are designed to promote programs.
+They are designed to attract donors.
+They are designed to keep social media active.
 Those things matter.
-But they are outputs of a communications strategy, not the strategy itself.
-When communications is treated as a marketing function rather than a leadership tool, it produces activity without alignment — and activity without alignment does not move organizations forward.
+But they are outputs of a strategy, not the strategy itself.
+When communications is treated as marketing rather than leadership, it produces activity without alignment.

 This guide takes a different approach.
-It is written for nonprofit executives, board leaders, and consultants who understand that communications is one of the most powerful levers for organizational effectiveness — and who want to use it that way.
+It is written for nonprofit executives, board leaders, and consultants who understand that communications is a strategic lever — not a marketing department.
+For the tactical marketing playbook, see our complete nonprofit marketing strategy guide.

 Why Nonprofit Communications Strategy Usually Fails